antonio-junior/facegroup-timeline-manager/README.md

 The front-end application will handle the User Interface and communicate trought Socket.IO with the node server.

-Instead the Client-side request an new message from a group or multiple-groups, the APPLICATION will PUSH new content to UI, providing less requests and more async communication.
+Instead of the Client-side request an new message from a group or multiple-groups, the APPLICATION will PUSH new content to UI, providing less requests and more async communication.

-**Users can make thoose commands:**
+**Users can make those commands:**

 1. View a full timeline with all groups
 2. View a group timeline